Orest Panchyshyn

-Orest Panchyshyn (Орест Євгенович Панчишин; born 30 August 2000) is a Ukrainian professional footballer who plays as a midfielder for Ukrainian club Podillya Khmelnytskyi.
+Orest Panchyshyn (Орест Євгенович Панчишин; born 30 August 2000) is a Ukrainian professional footballer who plays as a midfielder for Ukrainian club Bratslav.

 Career

 Born in Novoyavorivsk, Panchyshyn is a product of the UFK-Karpaty Lviv youth sportive school system.
 His first trainers were Volodymyr Vilchynskyi and Ivan Pavlyukh.
 But before joined UFK-Karpaty, he was trained by Zinoviy Pisyura in the football section in his native town.

 He played for FC Karpaty in the Ukrainian Premier League Under-21 and Under-19 and later was promoted to the senior squad team, when Karpaty was relegated into the Ukrainian Second League.
 Panchyshyn made his debut for FC Karpaty as the main-squad player in the losing away match against FC Karpaty Halych on 27 September 2020 in the Ukrainian Second League, but in January 2021 signed contract with the Ukrainian Premier League FC Mynai.
 Panchyshyn had to buy himself out of the contract with Karpaty to join Mynai.